 npm run react-devtools from your project folder to open the DevTools.

-Open the Dev Menu and choose "Toggle Inspector".
-It will bring up an overlay that lets you tap on any UI element and see information about it:
+React Native provides an Element Inspector, available under the Dev Menu as "Show Element Inspector".
+The inspector lets you tap on any UI element and see information about it.

-react-devtools is running, Inspector will enter a collapsed mode, and instead use the DevTools as primary UI.
-In this mode, clicking on something in the simulator will bring up the relevant components in the DevTools:
+When React DevTools is connected, the Element Inspector will enter a collapsed mode, and instead use DevTools as the primary UI.
+In this mode, clicking on something in the simulator will navigate to the relevant component in DevTools.

-You can choose "Toggle Inspector" in the same menu to exit this mode.
+You can select "Hide Element Inspector" in the same menu to exit this mode.

 Debugging application state